 Information from this register may be recorded only by making hand written notes.
 Photocopying or electronic recordings are not permitted by law.

 Information taken from this register must not be used for direct marketing purposes (as per Section 122(5) of the Data Protection Act 2018), unless the information has also been published in the edited version of the register.
 The edited version of the register is also available for inspection.

+Information relating to those under 16 years of age is not included on any register available for inspection.

 If your details are incorrect or your name is not included in the register – or if you believe another entry is incorrect – please contact the Electoral Registration Officer immediately at [INSERT ADDRESS DETAILS] or by emailing [INSERT EMAIL ADDRESS]